• Skip to primary navigation

 Why you'll love it

-Let's be honest here, there's everything to love about this super fun holiday snack mix!
+There's everything to love about this super fun holiday snack mix!

 I made this batch you see in the photos with my 3-year old niece and it was such a blast.
 I definitely recommend it as a kid-friendly snack craft.
 But it's still fun making on your own as an adult too, so no kids required.

 It's perfect to snack on while wrapping up presents as holiday music plays in the background.
 Or snuggle in on the couch with your favorite throw and good movie.
 There's no going wrong here.
+It is especially popular for Christmas parties or any other holiday parties you may have.
+It also makes a great gift for anyone who loves holiday treats.

 Plus the ingredients, you can really mix and match what you like and don't like and call it a day.
 The possibilities are endless.
 Think of this as more of a jumping off point for your snacking creativity!